Daily Show Prep: Tuesday, Oct. 29 – Google Accused of Election Interference: Conservative News Hidden 23 Pages Deep

 Looking ahead, the hosts discuss what the future holds for military service.
 How will new threats shape the way the military operates?
 What changes can recruits expect?
 They stress the importance of honoring the legacy of service while staying prepared for the future.

 In a lighter segment, the hosts tease the next episode: Game Night!
-Tune in to hear the veterans take a break from serious discussions to enjoy camaraderie over games, showcasing the bonds that military service fosters.
+Tune in to hear the veterans take a break from serious discussions to enjoy camaraderie over games, showcasing the strong bonds that military service fosters.